martyhines/hater-ai-realtime-server/PRIVACY_POLICY.md

 - **Performance Data**: App performance metrics and diagnostics

 ### Information from Third Parties
-- **AI Service Providers**: When using AI features, your messages are sent to third-party AI providers (OpenAI, Cohere, Hugging Face)
+- **AI Service Providers**: When using AI features, your messages are sent to third-party AI providers (Gemini, OpenAI, Cohere)
 - **Apple App Store**: Purchase history and transaction data through In-App Purchases

 ## How We Use Your Information